 If you want to buy a goldfish aquarium, you need to think about suitable plants.
-Plants are needed so that your aquarium does not look empty.
+Plants are required so that your aquarium does not look empty.

-Goldfish are very difficult fish and require special maintenance, and these fish are not suitable for all types of aquarium plants.
+Goldfish are tough fish and require special maintenance, and these fish are not suitable for all types of aquarium plants.

-Goldfish like when there are a lot of plants in the aquarium.
-In the wild, goldfish live among many plants, so the owner of the aquarium should create an environment close to these conditions.
+Goldfish likes when there are a lot of plants in the aquarium.
+In the wild, goldfish live among many plants.
+So, the owner of the aquarium should create an environment close to these conditions.